-I think it’s a very good thing, in fact, for brothers and sisters to go to their siblings sporting events, art shows, or whatever because it makes them think outside of themselves.
-But when you ask the question, you are recognizing that something is going to change in our home, and we need to think about whether we like the change it will bring.
+I think it’s a very good thing, in fact, for brothers and sisters to go to their siblings’ sporting events, art shows, or whatever because it makes them think outside of themselves.
+But when we ask the question, we are recognizing that something is going to change in our home, and we need to think about whether we like the change it will bring.
 Another way to ask the question might be this: Does this change in our family dynamic move us more toward a family that loves and honors Jesus?
 Which leads directly to the next question:

 3. How will this point us to Jesus?

-Not just the child doing the activity, but us as a family.
+Ask this question not just about the child doing the activity, but your entire family.
 How will this activity point us to Jesus?
 Perhaps it will do so by making us think of others as more important than ourselves.
 Or perhaps it will do so by helping us see one of the children’s unique skills and abilities given to them so that they might use those skills and abilities to honor Jesus.
 Or perhaps it will do so for us as parents because it will make us own up to our own competitive nature that is often an affront to the work of the Holy Spirit in our lives.

 Parents, we want to say yes to everything.
 I know I do because I want my kids to have fun and succeed.
 But let’s step back for a moment before we do and consider a few things.
 Ask a few questions.
 And as we do, pray again and again for the wisdom to do this very hard thing called parenting.